PHOTO LINDA WORMHOUDT

 -I have developed unearthing intuitive wisdom through my study of the Tarot with Felice Derkinderen (NL).

-- In 2018 I am learning from mythologist dr. Martin Shaw (UK).
+- In 2018 I was a student the School of Myth of mythologist and rites of passage guide dr. Martin Shaw (UK).

 As a writer I have always been engaged.
 The highlight of my brief career as a journalist was a two month long journey through Central America to cover social movements, looking through the lense of the Millennium Development Goals.
 I am an all-round non-fiction writer and have been involved in several book projects as a copywriter, editor and translator. ('Persona non Grata', 'Corepower.
 Zelfsturing vanuit je Kern'.
 'Trauma in Organisaties',...)
 As a poet I am involved in the Myths and Music community in Amsterdam and perform on a regular basis.
 In 2017 I spent four months in the Arctic winter in the territory of the indigenous Sami people.
 My blog 'Why Wild' is an exploration of contemporary expressions of wildness and creative life-supporting ways of living.